YuliyaMas/MLflow_expirements/README.md

 # Language Classification with Naive Bayes and MLflow

-This project classifies written text into different languages using a **Naive Bayes** classifier with the help of **scikit-learn** and **MLflow** for tracking experiments.
+This project classifies written text into 14 languages using a **Naive Bayes** classifier with the help of **scikit-learn** and **MLflow** for tracking experiments.
 The model is trained on preprocessed text data and uses either word-level or character-level n-grams for vectorization, depending on the language being processed.

 ## Features
 - **MLflow Integration**: Automatically tracks parameters, metrics, and model artifacts.